Skip to content

 Start your currency exchange CIFAS marker removal

-If you were helping friends or family with currency exchange and a CIFAS marker was filed, the marker may be challengeable.
-Legitimate informal currency exchange is not fraud.
-Upload your CIFAS report and start your case today.
+If you were helping friends or family with currency exchange and a CIFAS marker was filed, start by getting the report and gathering the messages, remittance details and payment history that explain the arrangement.